Big Brother (British TV series) series 2: House

 For the first two series, the house was located in Bow, London near to the 3 Mills Studios.
 The second series had a bigger budget, and the house used was renovated for a new look.
 Despite a similar layout to the original house, the decorations and furniture were completely different.
-The new House had a "Cabin fever" theme, as the format of the show was similar to the feeling of having cabin fever.
+The new House had a "Cabin fever" theme, referring to the housemates' potential emotional reaction to being locked in a house for nine weeks.
 With this theme, there were wooden walls throughout the majority of the house.
-There was a living room, where important news such as nominations were revealed to the housemates.
-The kitchen remained simple, with only necessities such as an oven, fridge, and sink.
-In the "Diary Room", in which housemates may speak privately and reveal their true feelings to the public, there is a more interesting look to it.
-The background of the room has the appearance of a garage door, with the Big Brother eye logo imprinted on it.
-Like the previous season, there is a men's and women's bedroom, each with five beds in them.
+The living room was wider and more spacious this year.
+The kitchen remained simple, with only necessities such as an oven, fridge and sink.
+The "Diary Room", in which housemates may speak privately and reveal their true feelings to the public, had walls resembling the appearance of a garage door, with the Big Brother eye logo imprinted on it.
+Like the previous series, there was a men's and women's bedroom, each with five beds in them.
 One of the five in each room is larger than all of the others.
-Unlike the previous season, however, the men and women were allowed to choose which bedroom belonged to which gender.
-The outside of the house features a chicken coop, with seven hens and one rooster.
-The housemates must care for the chickens during their stay in the house, and must also use the eggs from the chickens to eat, otherwise they must use some of their budget to buy eggs.
-The house also features a garden, which the housemates use to grow plants and vegetables to eat.
+Unlike the previous series, however, the rooms were not necessarily allocated to a specific gender.
+The outside of the house featured a chicken coop, with seven hens and one rooster.
+The housemates were to care for the chickens during their stay in the house, and must also use the eggs from the chickens to eat, lest they used part of their shopping budget to buy eggs.
+The house also featured a garden, which the housemates used to grow plants and vegetables to eat.
 The Housemates were later given a hot tub to use in the backyard, placed close to the garden.
 A new feature this year was the addition of the den outside, a small area in the backyard in which housemates could enter to lounge and speak to one another.
 There were no couches or seats, but there were various pillows scattered around.